mitrafantos/gwwc-data-table-react/README.md

 # New

-Compared to original repo, this fork is implemented with DataGrid
+Compared to the original project, which is created with MaterialUI Table component, this fork is implemented with MaterialUI DataGrid, allowing for more advanced features.

 # Getting Started with Create React App